bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 to set a maximum allowed fulfillment length, so the only real option was to
 :ref:`set a maximum allowed transaction size <Enforcing a Max Transaction Size>`.

-If someone tries to make a condition where the output of a threshold condition feeds into the input of another “earlier” threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the (infinite) “condition URI”, at least in theory.
-In practice, their computer will run out of memory or their client software will timeout after a while.

 .. note::